AndreRdz7/365DaysOfCodingJournal/README.md

 **Today's Progress**: Solved LeetCode daily challenge, problem 528, it was suuuuuuper weird, I didn't even undertood the question, it failed to deliver a good explanation by the problem, this, in a real interview scenario it's ok, because the point of interviews is to ask questions to clarify and fully understand the problem and constraints, but on LeetCode you cannot ask... that's way the question has so many dislikes, although the question is not hard per se, understanding it is quite tough.
 More on the Intelligent Systems project, I was so distracted, did not much at all.

-**Link to Work / References** : I have problems with focusing, I need to concentrate on the work to finish it quick and then take my break.
+**Thoughts** : I have problems with focusing, I need to concentrate on the work to finish it quick and then take my break.

+**Link to Work / References** :

 - [LeetCode](https://leetcode.com/)